 The history describing the role that CIOs played in establishing technology as a business tool at the start of the 21st century is still being written, with a blank page for the ending.

 Yuvi Kochar, CIO of the Washington Post estimates that his IT team is 70% devoted to business analysis and engaged with driving strategy, while only 30% is involved with IT and project management for IT that is outsourced.
-(Is the CIO becoming extinct?
-August 18, 2010, CIO Talk Radio: 8:01 – 10:02) For Bill Haser, CIO of Tenneco however, the CIO role is still rooted in technology.
+Is the CIO becoming extinct?
+August 18, 2010, CIO Talk Radio.
+For H William Haser, CIO of Tenneco however, the CIO role is still rooted in technology.
 Even as IT has a bigger role now advising business, as the utility portion shrinks, managing outsourced services is still clearly an IT management prerogative and challenge.
-(12:20 – 13:23).

 If the business is global and less diverse, with business units that don’t have much in common with each other, and IT needs to achieve scale across multiple business units for certain business functions, splitting IT up creates huge governance issues.
 So again IT is needed to manage vendors, if not IT needs directly.

-Does a CIO differ from other roles such as CFO, CEO, or COO?
-Bill Haser suggests that the CIO may not have a distinct specific advantage over these other roles, but will certainly have a broader view of how business gets done across various business units.
-(48:23 – 49:12)
+H William Haser suggests that the CIO may not have a distinct specific advantage over these other roles, but will certainly have a broader view of how business gets done across various business units.